sulami/blog/input/content/posts/espresso-rust-take-while-end.md

 ```

 Because `.take_while()` stops when it encounters the first tree that's too tall, we have to actually add one to this result, given that we still see that tall tree.
 But on the other hand if there are no tall trees, we will reach the edge of the forest, i.e. the iterator, at which point the `.count()` will be accurate without adding one, as there is no next tree to see.[^1]

-[^1]: AoC is full of these kinds of subtle difficulties, which is great.

 The neatest solution for this I could come with hooks into the predicate function to signal if we ever rejected a tree before the iterator ran dry.